-The school was awarded the prestigious Green Flag award in 2015 for a second time as part of the Eco Schools scheme; this is accomplished through a number of initiatives:
+The school was awarded the prestigious Green Flag Award in 2015 for a second time as part of the Eco Schools scheme; this is accomplished through a number of initiatives:

 - Throughout the school, we encourage recycling, re-using items and reducing waste.

-Energy usage is monitored throughout the school using EcoDriver software, with new building projects such as the Cullum Centre being built to the highest standards of energy efficiency.
+With new building projects such as the Cullum Centre being built to the highest standards of energy efficiency.
 We also: